ZhaomingKong/ZhaomingKong.github.io/_pages/about.md

 News
 ======
++ 11/2025, one paper has been <b>rejected</b> by IEEE TCSVT.
+It is OK, 千里马常有，而伯乐不常有。
 + 06/2025, "Image Denoising Using Green Channel Prior" accepted by IEEE TIP.
 Congrats!!!
 + 01/2022, continue the <a href="https://github.com/ZhaomingKong/Denoising-Comparison">"Denoising Comparison Project"</a>.
 + 12/2021, leave Lehigh University and start to pursue a PhD at SCUT.